cardboard-iguana/cardboard-iguana.com/log/2022-01-04-tryhackme-web-fundamentals.md

 ### Introduction

 I've done quite a few rooms involving Burp Suite before, but this definitely looks like the most comprehensive sequence I've yet done.
-Maybe there'll be something similar for Metasploit later...
+Maybe there'll be something similar for Metasploit later…

 * [Using Metasploit](../notes/metasploit.md)